DimaBir/ResNetTensorRT/README.md

   - `Running Benchmark for CUDA` and `Average batch time: 41.02 ms` indicate the average batch time when running the model on CUDA.
   - `Compiling and Running Inference Benchmark for TensorRT with precision: torch.float32` and `Average batch time: 19.20 ms` show the average batch time when running the model with TensorRT using `float32` precision.
   - `Compiling and Running Inference Benchmark for TensorRT with precision: torch.float16` and `Average batch time: 7.25 ms` indicate the average batch time when running the model with TensorRT using `float16` precision.

+## ONNX Exporter
+The ONNX Exporter utility is integrated into this project to allow the conversion of the PyTorch model to ONNX format, enabling inference and benchmarking using ONNX Runtime.
+The ONNX model can provide hardware-agnostic optimizations and is widely supported across various platforms and devices.

 ## Author
 [DimaBir](https://github.com/DimaBir)